 Hackberry.
-Arizona, an unincorporated community located on Route 66 in Mohave County, got its start as a silver mining town in 1874.
-With very few residents and numerous abandoned buildings today, it is a virtual ghost town, but, because of Hackberry General Store, filled with relics of a simpler time, it remains a popular destination for Mother Road travelers.
+Arizona, an unincorporated community on Route 66 in Mohave County, started as a silver mining town in 1874.
+With very few residents and numerous abandoned buildings today, it is a virtual ghost town, but because of Hackberry General Store, filled with relics of a simpler time, it remains a popular destination for Mother Road travelers.

-Hackberry’s origin dates back to 1874 when prospectors set up a mining camp on the east side of the Peacock Mountains.
+Hackberry’s origin dates back to 1874, when prospectors set up a mining camp on the east side of the Peacock Mountains.
 After having discovered rich deposits of silver, the Hackberry Silver Mine was soon established and named for a large Hackberry tree growing near a spring adjacent to the mine.
-Prospector Jim Music helped develop the Hackberry Silver Mine in 1875 and after various metals were discovered, a town developed with a population that fluctuated with commodity prices.
-However, before long, the valuable ore warranted a 5 stamp mill, which quickly doubled its capacity.
-Reportedly, this rich vein was about 40 feet in width, amounting to large amounts of silver being taken from the mine.
+Prospector Jim Music helped develop the Hackberry Silver Mine in 1875, and after various metals were discovered, a town developed with a population that fluctuated with commodity prices.
+However, the valuable ore soon warranted a five-stamp mill, quickly doubling its capacity.
+This rich vein was about 40 feet in width, amounting to large amounts of silver being taken from the mine.

 When the Atlantic & Pacific Railroad (later known as the Atchison, Topeka & Santa Fe Railroad) came through in 1882, a right-of-way to build a transcontinental railroad was granted, and construction through northern Arizona was completed in 1883.
 At this time, the small settlement of Hackberry moved some four miles from its original site.

 The “new” town of Hackberry became an important loading point for large cattle shipments, soon ranking third in the state in volume shipped.
 Between the cowboys, the miners, and railroaders, the transient town inevitably boasted its share of shooting, fighting, and gambling.
 Today, Hackberry is the oldest town along this old stretch of the road.